GunioRobot/bees/README.md

-BeeStyle BeeFlex
+BeeStyle
 =========

-### BeeStyle Flex Box :: a modular css and javascript layout, primarily targeted to internal projects on webkit or gecko
+### a modular css and javascript layout, primarily targeted to internal projects on webkit or gecko

-HTML5 Elements and CSS3 Flexible Box Layout

 Compatibility: Safari 3+, iOS 3+, Chrome 5+, Android 2+, Firefox 3+